cetz-package/cetz/src/draw/transformations.typ

   )
 }

-/// Set current coordinate
+/// Sets the previous coordinate.
 ///
-/// The current coordinate can be used via `()` (empty coordinate).
+/// The previous coordinate can be used via `()` (empty coordinate).
 /// It is also used as base for relative coordinates if not specified
 /// otherwise.
 ///
-/// - pt (coordinate): Coordinate to move to
+/// - pt (coordinate): The coordinate to move to.
 #let move-to(pt) = {
   let t = coordinate.resolve-system(pt)